Naqeeb1124/abdelrahman-portfolio/_projects/07-gearbox-design/index.md

+---
+title: "07-gearbox-design"
+description: "Design and analysis of a two-stage gear system and shaft design for REE 312, including gear ratio, torque calculations, and Autodesk Inventor analysis. "
+---
 # Two-Stage Gearbox Design

-## Overview
-Design and analysis of a two-stage gear system and shaft design for REE 312, including gear ratio, torque calculations, and Autodesk Inventor analysis.

 ## Institution
 Zewail City of Science and Technology